baileyalo/Clone-Uniswapv2/README.md

 npm install @uniswap/lib @uniswap/v2-core

-change solidity version
+Change solidity version to match

 create WETH contract *uniswap does not use ether but only use wrapped ether for router contract*

 Find address for Wrapped Ether and copy code

-copy the Factory contract address and paste in the 'deploy_contracts.js' Factory Address copy the WETH address and paste in the 'deploy_contracts.js' WETH Address
+Copy the Factory contract address and paste in the 'deploy_contracts.js' Factory Address

+Copy the WETH address and paste in the 'deploy_contracts.js' WETH Address

 Ensure Ganache is still running